 The attorneys at Joslyn Law Firm created this OVI Glossary as a quick reference guide showing the terms and phrases frequently used in OVI cases.

-If you were arrested for alleged drunk driving in Columbus, Ohio, or the surrounding areas of central Ohio, you should seek out the services of an experienced criminal defense attorney.
-The attorneys at Joslyn Law Firm fight to get the most favorable outcome to OVI cases for clients in Columbus and surrounding areas in Franklin County, Delaware County, Licking County, Fairfield County, Pickaway County, and Madison County.
+If you were arrested for alleged drunk driving in Cincinnati, Ohio, or the surrounding areas of central Ohio, you should seek out the services of an experienced criminal defense attorney.
+The attorneys at Joslyn Law Firm fight to get the most favorable outcome to OVI cases for clients in Cincinnati and surrounding areas in Hamilton County, Butler County, Franklin County, Clinton County, Clermont County, and Greene County.

 You can have him review your case as soon as you call (513) 339-6289 or submit an online form to arrange a free, confidential consultation.